 The Bible contains countless narratives or stories that span thousands of years.
 However, Christians believe the Bible is more than merely a collection of stories.
-We believe it presents the one true overarching narrative of history from Genesis to Revelation.
+We think it presents the one true overarching narrative of history from Genesis to Revelation.
 The Bible is God’s story, and the biblical story enables us to make sense of the past, present, and future.
-Because we believe the Holy Spirit directed the inspiration process, it should come as no surprise various themes reoccur throughout the pages of the Bible.
-Different authors present them in various literary forms, decades, and centuries after they were first introduced.
+Because we believe the Holy Spirit was involved in the inspiration process, it should come as no surprise various themes reoccur throughout the pages of the Bible.
+Different authors present them in various literary forms, decades and centuries after they were first introduced.

 Today, we look at Luke 1:26-38 one last time, to see just such a biblical theme, the theme of the "childless woman.”